namjot7/scheduling-college-project/README.md

 3. VS Code

 ### Next steps

-1. Open the project in VS Code
+1. Download and open the project in VS Code

 2. Open the terminal and run the following command to install the node_modules packages.
 ````
 npm install